balaanudeep/n8n-ai-bootcamp/day 2/project 8/readme.md

 - Check the embedded documents in Pinecone
 ---

+## Part 2: Document retrieval

+**Purpose:** Perform a semantic search on the vector store and fetch relevant documents with metadata.

+### 1. Create New Workflow
+- n8n home --> New workflow
+- Name the workflow `P8 - Document Ingestion`

 ## Part 2: Building a Custom Tool (`Create Ticket` Tool)

 You will build a custom n8n workflow which can be added to the AI agent as a tool.
 In this example, the workflow will generate a new ticket ID and create a new ticket.